 The answer is not yet.

-Remember that we are working with an open-source, where more contributors are working on various things for the repo.
+Remember that we are working with an open-source, where more contributors work on various things for the repo.

-Maybe when we were working on our changes, there is a
+Maybe when we worked on our changes, a

 If so, the original repo now has new updates than what we have cloned.

-it is good practice to make sure that we have an up-to-date repo before we push our changes by syncing our forked repo.
+It is good practice to ensure that we have an up-to-date repo before pushing our changes by syncing our fork repo.

 Before we sync our fork repo, we must configure a remote that points to the